 Epsom salts refer to a crystallized form of magnesium sulfate, a naturally occurring compound that has many health benefits.
-It's an over-the-counter product used as a home remedy for the following: a bath for aches and pains; a natural laxative; in asthma, autism, diabetes and fibromyalgia therapies; and improving functioning of the cardiovascular and nervous systems.
-Its stress-reducing properties are well known.
-Magnesium improves serotonin binding, a mood-elevating brain chemical that creates positive feelings.
+It's an over-the-counter product used as a home remedy bath for aches and pains.
+Epsom salts are also a natural laxative but its uses don't stop there.
+Epsom salts are used in asthma, diabetes and fibromyalgia therapies; and in improving functioning of the cardiovascular and nervous systems.
+Magnesium also improves serotonin binding, a mood-elevating brain chemical that creates positive feelings.

 Digestive Effects

 In most cases if used as directed, Epsom salts pose no medical risk or harmful results.
 However, possible common side effects of using Epsom salts may occur when the substance is taken internally, be it orally or when taken as an enema.
-For example, the Mayo Clinic says Epsom salts used as a laxative can produce several side effects: diarrhea and cramping; excess gas with bloating, and nausea.
-Epsom salts can also produce the side effect of increasing the sensation of being thirsty.
-When it comes to laxatives, some people may begin to use too much of the agent until bowel movements become dependent on drinking the Epsom salts mixture.
+Used as a laxative, Epsom salts can produce several side effects: diarrhea and cramping; excess gas with bloating, nausea and excess thirst.
 According to Drugs.com, Epsom salts should be used as a laxative for no longer than one week.
+Overuse of laxatives may make your bowel functions dependent on them.
 Don't use too strong of a mixture or overuse the salts.

 Magnesium Toxicity Effects

-Epsom salts taken to the point of magnesium overdose is considered a medical emergency.
+Excessive Epsom salt intake may lead to magnesium overdose which is considered a medical emergency.
 Possible overdose symptoms of magnesium sulfate, according to Drugs.com, may consist of flushed skin, a drop in blood pressure and/or a slowed heartbeat.
 Other potential overdose signs can include nausea with vomiting, and reduced awareness or drowsiness.
 Ultimately, the most serious cases may result in coma or even death.
 Get emergency treatment if any of the above symptoms appear.

 Drug Interactions